major: pre-professional '17

 Why Mount Marty?

-As a senior pre-med and biology double major at Mount Marty College, Elly Miiller has her mind set on a career focused on helping others.
+Pre-med and biology double major at Mount Marty College, Elly Miiller always had her mind set on a career focused on helping others.
 Last summer, the Vermillion, South Dakota, native had the opportunity to put her passion for service to use as a volunteer at Camp No Limits, a camp specifically designed for children with limb loss.

 “My experience and what I learned at camp about others, and about myself, has inspired me to pursue a career in prosthetics and orthotics so that I may continue to work with people who have overcome the impossible and have such a great outlook on life despite living with limb loss,” she says.